lambdacdm/homepage/README.md

   * Used algebraic topology and differential manifolds as the tools.

   Report: [Click Here](https://github.com/lambdacdm/Reports-of-Projects/blob/main/201836430362.pdf) (written in Chinese)-->

+## Awards

+* **Aug 2021 Arthur Erdélyi Prize** (UoE)

+  Up to three prizes, awarded on the basis of distinguished performance in the Degree Examination for Mathematics 3

+* **Aug 2021 Dr Nigel Suess Prize** (UoE)

+  awarded on the basis of distinguished performance in the course "Introduction to Number Theory"

+* **Jun 2019 National Scholarship** (SCUT)

+  awarded for remarkable students, funded by the central government of China

 ## Skills

 **Technical Skills** &nbsp; C++, Python, Latex, Mathematica, Matlab, Mathematical and Statistical Techniques.
 See my [github homepage](https://github.com/lambdacdm).